Spain’s Best Culinary Hotels for an Unforgettable Gourmet Getaway

 San Hô, at Royal Hideaway Corales Resort, Tenerife (1 Michelin Star)

-Also housed within the Royal Hideaway Corales Resort, San Hô offers a distinct culinary perspective.
-Its cuisine reflects Nikkei gastronomy -the fusion of Japanese techniques and Peruvian flavors- enriched by local Canarian produce.
+Also housed in the Royal Hideaway Corales Resort, San Hô offers a distinct culinary perspective that reflects Nikkei cuisine—the fusion of Japanese techniques and Peruvian flavours—enriched by local Canarian produce.

-Chefs Adrián Bosch and Eduardo Domínguez craft dishes that balance precision, intensity, and cultural dialogue, creating a dining experience that feels both global and deeply connected to its island setting.
+Chefs Adrián Bosch and Eduardo Domínguez craft dishes that balance precision, intensity and cultural dialogue, creating a dining experience that feels both global and deeply connected to the island setting.
 This innovative approach has earned the restaurant a Michelin star and widespread acclaim.

 San Hô, at Barceló Corales Resort